jamesmh/coravel/Docs/Scheduler.md

 scheduler.Schedule(() => Console.WriteLine("... to wait until these are done!"));
 ```

-This is useful when using Coravel in a console application, for example.
-In this case, you can choose to scale-out your scheduled tasks
+This is useful, for example, when using Coravel in a console application.

-however you feel is most efficient.
+You can choose to scale-out your scheduled tasks however you feel is most efficient.
 Any super intensive tasks can be put onto their own worker and therefore won't cause the other scheduled tasks to lag behind!

 ## Intervals